WASdev/sample.voice.gateway/soe/node/SOE_VGW_WCS/README.md

 Please set the following parameters in the manifest.yml file.

-1)wcs_username: This is the username for the Watson Assistant (former Watson Conversation) service 2)wcs_password: This is the password for the Watson Assistant (former Watson Conversation) service 3)wcs_workspace: This is the workspace identifier for the Watson Assistant (former Watson Conversation) service 4)show_all_logs: Boolean, either true or false 5)receiver_email_address: Some email address, comma separated multiple email addresses permitted 6)sender_email_address: Some email address, only one permitted 7)sender_email_password: Password for the sender email address
+1) wcs_username: This is the username for the Watson Assistant (former Watson Conversation) service
+2) wcs_password: This is the password for the Watson Assistant (former Watson Conversation) service
+3) wcs_workspace: This is the workspace identifier for the Watson Assistant (former Watson Conversation) service
+4) show_all_logs: Boolean, either true or false
+5) receiver_email_address: Some email address, comma separated multiple email addresses permitted
+6) sender_email_address: Some email address, only one permitted
+7) sender_email_password: Password for the sender email address

 These parameters would get uploaded as environment variables for the bluemix application.
 The parameters can also be modified at the runtime from the environment variables configuration page of the bluemix application.